PremMuddu/PacMen/README.md

 How To run:
 Download the files on an editor and open index.html on the browser window.

 Click on "Add PacMen button," Press "Start Game" button.

 Roadmap:
 .
-Build a Maze
+Build a Maze.

 .
-Add Ghost
+Add Ghost.

 .
-Add dots for the PacMen to eat and avoid the Ghost
+Add dots for the PacMen to eat and avoid the Ghost.

 License: